 Just use the basics

 For most monitors and laptop screens, a gentle clean with a microfiber cloth is more than adequate.
 But if you're worried about germs and want to disinfect the screen, a better option would be to get a screen protector that adds a physical layer of protection.
-A screen protector ensures germs don't make it onto the screen in the first place, and you can easily disinfectant the screen protector with the likes of Clorox or Lysol.
+A screen protector makes sure germs don't make it onto the screen in the first place, and you can easily disinfectant the screen protector with the likes of Clorox or Lysol.

 3M's microfiber cloths are the best for cleaning fragile surfaces like screens.
 They don't leave lint behind or scratch surfaces, and are ideal for ensuring your monitor stays clean.
-And for just $13 for a 5-pack, you're getting a lot of value here.

-You should not use any harsh chemicals to clean your monitor or laptop screen, but if you're worried about germs, adding a screen protector will provide a physical layer of protection.
+You should not use any harsh disinfectants to clean your monitor or laptop screen, but if you're worried about germs, adding a screen protector will provide a physical layer of protection.
 You can clean most screen protectors with Clorox or Lysol, and even if they get damaged a few months down the line it's easy to switch them out.